F1uctus/F1uctus/README.md

 ### 🔭 I’m currently working on
 * My programming language, [Axion](https://github.com/F1uctus/Axion), due to my strong attraction to the design of programming languages.
   * Also I'm looking over some growing languages, such as [Crystal](https://github.com/crystal-lang/crystal), [V](https://github.com/vlang/v), and more.
 * [Crown](https://github.com/F1uctus/crown) - a powerful game framework with time-travelling support.
-Used in [RPGram](https://github.com/Zemllia/RPGram) and [CotFK](https://github.com/F1uctus/cotfk).
+  <br>It is continuously evolving along with [RPGram](https://github.com/Zemllia/RPGram), [Escape from Castilla](https://github.com/F1uctus/escape-from-castilla), [Crown of the Fallen King](https://github.com/F1uctus/cotfk) and [Your game here].
-* [Rainmeter](https://rainmeter.net)-related things (skins, tools, etc.) on Windows, and going to build my dotfiles for GNU/Linux some day.
+* [Rainmeter](https://rainmeter.net)-related things (skins, tools, etc.) on Windows.
+  * btw, I hope to build my dotfiles for GNU/Linux some day.
-* Some simple scripts to simplify special and every day problems.
-* Tasks automation systems relying mainly on voice recognition ([VoxCommando](http://voxcommando.com/home/) and others).
+* Tasks automation systems relying mainly on voice recognition (primarily [VoxCommando](http://voxcommando.com/home/)).
+* Some scripts to simplify everyday life.

 — And I'll greatly appreciate if you want to help me with any of these! 🙂